Amaliegade: No. 18: The Yellow Mansion

-The Yellow Palace, or Bergum's Palace, was built 1759-1764 by the architect Nicolas-Henri Jardin for the timber merchant and slave trader H. F. Bargum.
+The Yellow Palace, or Bergum's Palace, was built 1759-1764 by the architect Nicolas-Henri Jardin for the timber merchant and slave trader H.F.
+Bargum.
 It is considered the first example of Neoclassical architecture in Copenhagen.
 Today it houses the Lord Chamberlain’s Office.

 King Frederick VI purchased the palace in 1810 to use it as a guest residence for visiting relatives of the royal family.
-In 1837 King Frederik VII handed the property over to his nephew Prince Christian of Glücksborg, who was later to become Christian IX as the first Glücksburg king of Denmark, who took up residence in the building and lived there until moving into Amalienborg Palace in 1865.
+In 1837 King Frederik VII handed the property over to his nephew Prince Christian of Glücksborg, who later became Christian IX as the first Glücksburg king of Denmark, who took up residence in the building and lived there until moving into Amalienborg Palace in 1865.
 Prince Valdemar lived in the Yellow Palace until his death in 1939 as its last royal resident.

 Np.
 21

 No. 21 is the Italian ambassador's residence in Copenhagen.